¶¡ÏãÔ°AV

 Research Focus

-My current research is focused in two areas: 1) resolving depositional cyclicity and evolution of convergent-margin basins (CMBs); and, 2) evaluating fluvio-tidal strata through time and space.
+My current research is focused in three areas: 1) resolving depositional cyclicity and evolution of convergent-margin basins (CMBs); 2) assessing the CO2 storage potential of convergent-margin basin strata; and, 3) assessing the neoichnology and sedimentology of shallow marine depositional environments.

 My work on CMBs occurs in both the Georgia Basin, Canada and the Western Foreland Basin, Taiwan.
-In the Georgia Basin, my students and I have developed and continue to refine a genetic stratigraphic framework for the Cretaceous, lower Nanaimo Group using outcrop exposures, subsurface cores, and detrital zircon.
-We have also generated paleogeographic reocnstructions for the region which bring much needed clarity to the geology of this complex basin.
-We are now extending our work into the subsurface and temporally into the Cenozoic with the intent of assessing the potential of the Nanaimo Group and other sedimentary strata for the long-term storgae of CO2 (particulalry below the city of Vancouver).
+In the Georgia Basin, my students and I have developed and continue to refine a genetic stratigraphic framework for strata therein.
+We have used this framework to reconstruct the paleogeographic evolution of Canada's west coast and to predict the long-term COstorage potential of sedimentary strata below Vancouver and the surrounding area.
 In the Western Foreland Basin (WFB), Taiwan we are using cyclostratigraphy, geochemistry and both outcrop and subsurface geophysical datasets through the Pliocene and Pleistocene to resolve depositional and climatic cycles and assess the evolution of Taiwan and the adjacent strait.
 Our Taiwan research is being conducted in collaboration with members of the international research group, .

 Major Awards